pygame-community/pygame-ce/docs/reST/ref/surface.rst

    The pixel format can be controlled by passing the bit depth or an existing Surface.
-The flags argument is a bitmask of additional features for the Surface.
+The flags argument is a bitmask of additional features for the surface.
 You can pass any combination of these flags:

    ::